GitMaster9/iexec-workerpool/README.md

 # Scheduler Core tutorial
-This repository is an example of how to set up a private workerpool using iExec and its "bellecour" testnet which doesn't use real tokens.
+This repository is an example of how to set up a private workerpool using iExec.
+You can use iExec's Bellecour testnet or a private blockchain (in this example a Ganache test chain), they both don't use real tokens.
 Also, you can add a worker to the workerpool and request a task to be executed on that workerpool.

+NOTE: using a private blockchain is still in development

 ## References
 This repository was set up using following documentation sites and repositories: